All Posts By

 Contact Us

-The goal of the Smeal Academy is to equip everyone with best practices and strategies for teaching, learning, and technology to ensure the Smeal community is prepared to respond to the unique challenges in teaching during this time.
-Throughout the semester, we will be sending emails with practical tips and information, providing live sessions, and holding virtual consultations.
+The goal of the Smeal Academy is to equip everyone with best practices and strategies for teaching, learning, and technology to ensure the Smeal community is prepared to respond to the unique teaching challenges of this time.
+Throughout the summer, we will be sending emails with practical tips and information, providing live sessions, and holding virtual consultations.

 Current News